Navigate to Incidents Triage

-Select Flags in the left sidebar.
-The page opens with Regressions selected in the left panel by default, showing you the most recent anomalies that need attention.Types of flags
+Select Incidents Triage in the left sidebar.
+The page opens with Regressions selected in the left panel by default, showing you the most recent incidents that need attention.Types of incidents

 Regressions